alexknowshtml/How-To-Indy-Hall/README.md

 ### How do I connect to the wireless network?
 What's the difference between the two networks available?

 You can access our the internet from anywhere in the building, using connections named "Indy Hall 2.4gHz" and "Indy Hall 5gHz".

 Mobile phones and tablets may only show 2.4gHz as an option, but if you see both options you can pick whichever one has the strongest signal.
 5gHz may be noticably faster for some high-demand uses, but your milage may vary.

 All of our wireless access points use the same password, which is included in your welcome email; ask your neighbor or one of the core team members if you’re having trouble connecting.

 _Short Version:_ Join the "Indy Hall 2.4gHz" network if you're not sure, and ask _anyone_ for the password.

 ### Where can I sit?
 Can/should I sit with people who do the same kind of work as me?

-Important note #1: Hopefully, one of the reasons that you joined Indy Hall is to break away from the loneliness that happens when you work alone.
+**Important note #1:** Hopefully, one of the reasons that you joined Indy Hall is to break away from the loneliness that happens when you work alone.
 So one of our #1 pieces of advice is: don't sit alone!

-Important note #2: choosing a place to sit is NOT permanent!
+**Important note #2:** choosing a place to sit is NOT permanent!
 You can swap seats with another member any time you want (you'll want to talk to them about it first, naturally) and every few months, we do a "reset" that allows people to move around, try new areas, and make new deskmates.

 With these notes in mind, you can sit almost anywhere you like!
 We've done a little bit of extra work to help you enjoy the time you spend coworking with us the most.
 Those color coded workclusters with light and dark surfaces aren't arranged that way because we wanted it to look like a checkerboard (though the look is cool, isn't it?).
 We do that to help you mix and mingle easier.
 Here's how it works!

-[Photo of Full Time Desk, set up with someone at it]
+[TODO: Photo of Full Time Desk, set up with someone at it]

 Full-Time members are encouraged, but not required, to find an available dark colored desk to set up shop and call home.
 If you choose a dark-colored desk, you can leave your belongings on the desk, and set it up to be "yours".

-[Photo collage of the different flex areas with people at them]
+[TODO: Photo collage of the different flex areas with people at them]

 If you're a Basic, Six-Pack, or Lite member, if you're just dropping in for the day, or if you're a Full-Time member who likes to change things up more often, you can use any of the unoccupied light-colored work surfaces at Indy Hall.